Vineland High School: Athletics

 The boys spring / outdoor track team won the Group III state championship in 1925-1928, and won in Group IV in 1969.

 The boys' cross country team won the Group IV state championship in 1964 and 1965.

 The boys' wrestling team won the South Jersey Group IV state sectional title in 1988.

 The girls swimming team won the Public A state championship in 1996 and 2001–2005; the program's six state titles is tied for the sixth-most in the state and the five consecutive titles won from 2001 to 2005 is tied for the third-longest streak.
 The 2005 team became the first public school in the state to win five consecutive titles, after taking the Public A championship 105-65 in the finals against Westfield High School.

 The boys' track team won the Group IV indoor relay championship in 2004 as co-champion with Christian Brothers Academy.

 Administration

-The school's principal is Suzette DeMarchi.
-Her administration team includes six assistant principals.
+The school's principals are Justin Adams (Tanner) and Rafael Maysonet (Asselta).
+Their administration team includes four assistant principals and the athletic director.